-Finally, for the sake of clarity, the terminology used in this paper should be briefly explained here.
-In general, the following terms are used for gases: natural gas, renewable gas, biomethane, synthetic gas, renewable methane, and hydrogen.
+Finally, for the sake of clarity, the terminology used is for gases: natural gas, renewable gas, biomethane, synthetic gas, renewable methane, and hydrogen.
 The term natural gas is essentially used when demand is meant or no distinction is necessary with regard to the energy source used.
-The introduction and use of the other terms, especially biomethane and synthetic gas, are motivated by the fact that this analysis is based on national studies and scenarios.
-These underlying studies and scenarios precisely use these terms to respect the different potentials for biomethane and synthetic gas.
-The sum of both is then named renewable gas here.
-In a few places in the paper where it is appropriate to do so, there is explicit mention of fossil natural gas.
-The term renewable methane is used when natural gas based on renewable energy is imported from neighboring countries.
+The introduction and use of the other terms, especially biomethane and synthetic gas, are motivated by the fact that this analysis is based on national studies and scenarios, with these underlying studies and scenarios precisely using these terms to respect the different potentials for biomethane and synthetic gas.
+The sum of both is then named renewable gas here, with renewable methane used when natural gas based on renewable energy is imported from neighboring countries, and in a few places in the paper where it is appropriate to do so, there is explicit mention of fossil natural gas.
 For a detailed discussion of the topic regarding the terminology of renewable gases, the reader is referred to recent papers [14] and [15] as examples.

 The paper is organized as follows.
 Section 2 provides relevant literature and background information on the topic as well as the novelties of this work.
 Section 3 explains the applied method and the four scenarios in detail.
 Section 4 presents the results of the work, while Section 5 provides a synthesis of key findings.
 Section 6 concludes and outlines future research.